Powered by the Airbus-built Orion ESM

 17/01/2026 - MILESTONES

-The Artemis II launch is getting closer: Captured from orbit by our Pléiades Neo satellite, this high-resolution image shows the Space Launch System (SLS) rocket, carrying Orion and the Airbus-built European Service Module (ESM), at the launch pad at Kennedy Space Center.
-This view marks a significant step in the preparations for the Artemis II mission.
+The Artemis II launch drew near: Captured from orbit by our Pléiades Neo satellite, this high-resolution image shows the Space Launch System (SLS) rocket, carrying Orion and the Airbus-built European Service Module (ESM), at the launch pad at Kennedy Space Center.
+This view marked a significant step in the preparations for the Artemis II mission.

 -